McMaster University, Faculty of Engineering

 • Optical Intensity Multiple-Subcarrier Modulation

-Point-to-Point Free-Space Optical Channels
+Free-Space Optical (FSO) Communications Optical Channels

-Pixelated Wireless Optical Communications
+Free-Space Optical Communications

 Please consult by publications page for more details regarding my research program.